Budget Town Hall with MLA Jeremy Nixon

 Cambrian Heights Community Needs a Treasurer

-Our Community will need a new volunteer to handle accounting and financial responsibility starting in June 2023.
-Great systems in place for a small community and our current Treasurer assisting in the transition.
+Our Community needs a new volunteer to handle accounting and financial responsibility.
+Great systems in place for a small community, with our current Treasurer assisting in the transition.
 Help your community while at the same time gaining a better understanding of local issues and help shape our future.

 Contact us at cambrianheights@gmail.com for more information.